skip to content

 More detailed information:

-• If you don’t have all the data files ready yet then you can still create a record for your dataset, make the deposit with or without files, and add your files to the record at a later date.
+• If you don’t have all the data files ready yet then you can still create a record for your data, make the deposit with or without files, and add your files to the record at a later date.
 If this is the case, then mark the status of the record as ‘Placeholder’ rather than ‘Final’.
-You will still receive a DOI for your dataset that you can cite.
+You will still receive a DOI for your data that you can cite.

-24. Have you read the repository terms of use and deposit licence agreement?
+25. Have you read the repository terms of use and deposit licence agreement?

 More detailed information:

-25. Is your dataset bigger than 2GB?
+26. Is your data bigger than 2GB?

 More detailed information:

 • Only up to 2GB of data can be deposited at a time.
 For example, you may have one file of 1GB and another of 0.5GB – you can deposit these together but you will not be able to deposit at the same time an additional 1GB file as this brings the total to 2.5GB, exceeding the system limit.
 Deposit files that fall under the 2GB limit.
-You will then be able to add additional files by redepositing to the same dataset record.
-To do this, take the following steps once you have deposited the initial set of files: (1) click “View your publication details”, which will bring you back to your dataset record; (2) click “View” within the box that displays the files already deposited; (3) this brings you to the ‘Redeposit publication’ page where you can choose the additional files to upload; (4) click the ‘Redeposit’ button and your files will upload.
+You will then be able to add additional files by redepositing to the same deposit record.
+To do this, take the following steps once you have deposited the initial set of files: (1) click “View your publication details”, which will bring you back to your deposit record; (2) click “View” within the box that displays the files already deposited; (3) this brings you to the ‘Redeposit publication’ page where you can choose the additional files to upload; (4) click the ‘Redeposit’ button and your files will upload.
 You will need to repeat this process until all your data files have been uploaded.

-26. Is your dataset bigger than 20GB?
+27. Is your data bigger than 20GB?

 More detailed information: